What’s up you sexy beasts out there!

 If you’re reading this I’m willing to bet you have a voracious appetite to suck the juice out of life.

 My name is Daniel (Joan’s husband), and I have a passion for experiencing adventure all over the world.
-For the past year my family of five has been traveling using a strategy that has enabled us to explore foreign and domestic destinations for FRACTIONS of what it used to cost us before we learned a priceless life-hack.
+Since 2015, me and my family of five have been traveling using a strategy that has enabled us to explore foreign and domestic destinations for FRACTIONS of what it used to cost us before we learned a priceless life-hack.
 It’s actually not 100% free, but there’s very little cost associated to the abundance of travel we’ve been doing.

-We’ve recently trekked all over Colorado, Arizona, Orlando, California, and Greece (the country, not the city) using a simple system, and we have many more global trips on our itinerary using this method.
+We’ve recently trekked all over Colorado, Arizona, Orlando, California, Greece (the country, not the city), the Philippines, and Taiwan using a simple system, and we have many more global trips on our itinerary using this method.

-For example, our most recent expedition took our family (kids included) to an unforgettable excursion to Greece for just under one month.
+For example, one expedition took our family (kids included) to an unforgettable excursion to Greece.

-And we could even splurge a little bit on some finer spirits, quality meats, and mouth watering desserts.
+And we could even splurge on some extra side trips, finer spirits, quality meats, and even nicer accomodations.
 Needless to say it was a phenomenal treat to live in Greece for a short while.
-All of this was possible through the know-how of using airlines & hotel rewards programs, credit card hacks, and being open to a little adventure.
+Doing this with the entire family was possible through the know-how of using airlines & hotel rewards programs, credit card hacks, and being open to a little adventure.

-There’s basically only two main parts to it: Earning Points and Using Points, but here’s a breakdown of what you’ll need to do in 7 simple steps:
+There’s basically only two main parts to it: Earning Points and Using Points, but here’s a breakdown of this travel-hack in 7 simple steps:

 2) Add an authorized user to earn 5,000 bonus points (no extra cost for this).

 3) Use the credit card for expenses YOU ALREADY PAY FOR (i.e. groceries, dining out, utilities, gas, insurance, cell phone payments, gym memberships, and any other expenses you can charge on your credit card).
 I recommend paying off the balances in FULL every statement so you avoid paying interest.
-So you’re basically treating all charges as cash transactions.
+So you’re basically treating all charges as cash transactions – only spend money that you are certain you can repay!
 This will get you at least 4,000 rewards points when you hit the minimum spend of $4,000 within three months of activation, but will likely get more points due to the 2x bonus points when using the Chase Sapphire Preferred card for travel or dining out.

 4) Transfer your points to an airline of choice in the Chase Rewards Program.
 Southwest, United, Virgin, Korean, Singapore, and British transfer directly at a 1:1 ratio.
 Use any extra points at a Hotel of choice to book accommodations.
 Marriott, Hyatt Gold Passport, IHG (Intercontinental Hotel Group), Ritz-Carlton Rewards are the hotel programs you can transfer points directly 1:1.

 5) Have the time of your life at minimal cost.
-This is what an investor calls, “huge upside with little to no downside.”
+This is what an investor calls asymmetric risk reward (In other words, huge upside with little to no downside).

 Hitting the minimum spend of $500 with the Freedom card within the first three months of card activation will get you a bonus of $150 cash back (or 15,000 points).
 Plus adding an authorized user will score you 2,500 bonus points at no additional cost.